 $5.9 trillion: The projected amount of additional investments needed in clean energy technologies over the next 25 years to transition the world to low carbon energy and meet the goals of the Paris Climate Accord.

-1,380: Number of coal power plants currently planned or under construction globally.
+800: Coal power plants currently planned or under construction globally.